 Dormant Accounts - Dormant Companies

 This guide will help you to manage a dormant company so that you send Companies House everything that is needed to keep the company on the register.
-It will help you to understand the simple - but important - legal obligations that still apply to a company even when it is dormant.
+It will help you to understand the simple yet important legal obligations that still apply to a company even when it is dormant.

 The term 'dormant' applies to a company that, in legal terms, has 'no significant accounting transactions' during a financial year.
 It is not the same as a 'non-trading company', a term that has no legal meaning.
 No significant accounting transactions means no entries in the company's accounting records.
 The amount paid for shares when the company is first formed and a few costs that the company may incur in order to keep the company registered at Companies House do not count as significant accounting transactions.